whosonfirst/docker-whosonfirst-data-indexing/bin/README.md

 ```

 This _should_ help to make the individual tools easier to maintain since it removes the need for a lot of boilerplate code to assign CLI variables to the next process in the chain.
 That's the thinking anyway.
 In practice things might still change.

-### Scripts

-This is the tool that invokes the `index-repo.sh` tool for one or more repositories.

-### index-repo.sh

-This is the tool that invokes an ECS task to launch a container that will run the `index.sh` tool for a given repository.

-### index.sh

-This is the tool that finally gets around to indexing data for a given repository in one or more sources (Elasticsearch, S3, etc.)

-It can be run locally but is principally designed to be run inside a container instance.